MarkJamesKemp-zz/MarkJamesKemp/README.md

 ## About
-An ISTQB certified test professional with over 2 years’ experience working in the finance industry.
+<p>An ISTQB certified test professional with over 2 years’ experience working in the finance industry.
 A solid history of utilizing different testing methodologies during all phases of the software development and software testing life cycles.
-Well experienced in manual testing and user acceptance testing with a desire to move into automation testing.
+Well experienced in manual testing and user acceptance testing with a desire to move into automation testing. <br/><br/>
 Experience with waterfall and Agile methodologies with a good knowledge of Selenium WebDriver and C# / T-SQL languages.
-Independently able to create and maintain test cases / suites from user stories and build specifications.
+Independently able to create and maintain test cases / suites from user stories and build specifications. <br/><br/>
 Accustomed to working in complex, micro-service infrastructures completing end-to-end testing, regression testing, exploratory testing, system testing and confirmation testing.
-Strong history of personal development and eager to learn and master new technologies
+Strong history of personal development and eager to learn and master new technologies. </p>

 ## Certificates

 <p align="center">